iTerm2 + Claude Code

 5.1 Create the 2×2 split

-1. Open a new window with the DEV-AUDIT profile.
+1. Open a new window with the CC-AUDIT profile.

 2. ⌘D — split right.
-Right-click the new pane → Edit Session → change profile to DEV-PROMPT.
+Right-click the new pane → Edit Session → change profile to CC-PROMPT.

 3. Click back on the left pane (AUDIT). ⌘⇧D — split down.
-Change the new pane to DEV-IMPL.
+Change the new pane to CC-IMPL.

 4. Click on the top-right pane (PROMPT). ⌘⇧D — split down.
-Change the new pane to DEV-PLAN.
+Change the new pane to CC-PLAN.

 4-pane iTerm2 layout with coloured prompts and badges